 In 1901 Charles and Mary's daughter, Mary Ann Jones was aged 61 years old and described as a farmer, was still living at Brick House Farm, Rockhampton.
 There were two female servants living with her, Ada G Davies aged 24 and Mary A E Green, aged 13 years old.

 In 1911 Mary was living at Northfield, Rockhampton.
 She was aged 71 and described as an 'independent'.
 Her home had 10 rooms excluding scullery and bathroom, so it was a substantial property indicating that Mary had been left a woman of some means.
 She had two servants living with her Sarah A Reyman, aged 54 and Ada G Davies aged 34 years old, who had been with her at least ten years.

-Mary Ann Jones died 7 February 1933 aged 93 years old and was buried on 10 February 1933 at Rockhampton.
+Mary Ann Jones of Northfield died on 7 February 1933 aged 93 years old and was buried on 10 February 1933 at Rockhampton.

 Click here to go to "Appendix G - The Children of Charles Ponting and Mary Pearce"

 To find out more about the Wetmores click here to go to "Appendix I (Part 2) - The descendants of John Wetmore and Elizabeth Cox"